📣

 To enable Cloud Organization SSO, take the following steps:

-1. Log in to TiDB Cloud console as a user with the Organization Owner role.
+1. Log in to the TiDB Cloud console as a user with the Organization Owner role, and then switch to your target organization using the combo box in the upper-left corner.

-4. In the dialog, fill in the custom URL for your organization, which must be unique in TiDB Cloud.
+4. In the dialog, enter the custom URL for your organization, which must be unique in TiDB Cloud.

 5. Click the I understand and confirm check box, and then click Enable.